Atahar08/Atahar08/README.md

 ## Experience

-### Cyber Security Intern – Brain Machine
+### Cyber Security Intern – Brain Machine AI
-April 2025 – September 2025
+May 2025 – November 2025
 - Assisted in maintaining data privacy and regulatory compliance (GDPR/CCPA), reinforcing secure handling of sensitive user information.
 - Monitored web platforms, CMS environments, and analytics systems to identify potential security risks and common attack surfaces.
 - Analyzed system and user activity data to detect trends, anomalies, and indicators of social engineering–based threats such as phishing.